MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-configure-customer-portal.md

 - **Maximum lead time for new bookings (days)**: Sets the maximum time, in days from today, during which the customer can schedule their booking.

-- **Enable Asset Selection**: When this option is enabled, the customer has the option to select a specific asset to associate with their account while they schedule their booking. <!--TODO: any asset in the asset list or only assets that are already linked to customer account?-->
+- **Enable Asset Selection**: When this option is enabled, the customer can select a specific asset to associate with their account while they schedule their booking. <!--TODO: any asset in the asset list or only assets that are already linked to customer account?-->

 - **Enable Additional Details**: Enables the options to submit extra text while scheduling the booking.
 The system saves the text as a note on the booking timeline.